MomentEvents/Where2Be-App/README.md

 https://github.com/user-attachments/assets/af624584-add8-4099-92da-ca03caf3a0ad

 # Where2Be-App
-This contains the codebase for Where2Be's React Native Mobile Application
+This contains the codebase for Where2Be's React Native mobile application.

 # How to run the app from scratch